-Over the past year, well over 100 volunteers have worked with Dimensions colleagues to make a real difference to the people we support.
+Over the past 12 months, over 180 volunteers have worked with Dimensions colleagues to make a real difference to the people we support.

 On this page, you can meet some of those and find out what volunteering with Dimensions means to them.

 In 2018 we had over 183 volunteers give a total 17,600 hours of their time to people we support, sparking new friendships and new interests.
 This month we’re shining the ‘volunteer spotlight’ on Rhion Williams, whose volunteering experience led her to befriend Angela, a person we support in Wales.

 “I’ve been volunteering as part of the ‘Be a Buddy’ scheme in Dimensions, and I was partnered up with Angela based on our interests.
 I had left my job and felt it was the perfect opportunity to finally do some volunteering, now that I had all this spare time on my hands, but I also did it because I wanted to feel a part of something.

 “I can honestly say, volunteering has helped me just as much as it has (hopefully!) helped Angela.
 I have made a friend and genuinely look forward to catching up each week.